harbassan/spicetify-galaxy/README.md

 ---

+### Customisation

+To change the home background image and playlist background images click the edit button which shows up on the top left of the page.
+This will open a menu where you can input the image, either by entering the url (the recommended option) or choosing a locally downloaded image.
+There is also an option on the home page to use the currently playing song as the background.

+Note that if you select locally downloaded images for the backgrounds, there will be a limited space.
+Therefore using urls is much better, and a good way to do this is by hosting the images on a cloud storage service and then inputing the urls.

+If there is no custom image set for a playlist it will default to the cover image.

+Go into your theme folder and open either:

+`color.ini` to modify the colors

+`user.css` to modify the style code

+---

 ### Manual Installation

 After cloning the repo add the files `user.css` and `color.ini` into a new folder named `Galaxy`, and place this folder into your `Themes` folder in `.spicetify`.